Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Redondo Beach is always mentioned as one of the best suburbs in the Santa Ana area.
 We’ll tell you the good about “Awesome Redondo Beach.”

-Here in Rancho Palos Verdes, it’s really safe, and residents are just about as rich as you’ll see in the Santa Ana metro area.
+Here in San Marino, it’s really safe, and residents are just about as rich as you’ll see in the Santa Ana metro area.

 The bad side?
 Schools are more crowded, and the cost of living puts a large part of the city out of reach for most families.

-But price is based on demand and a lot of people want to live in Rancho Palos Verdes.
+But price is based on demand and a lot of people want to live in San Marino.

-Rolling Hills Estates ranks as the 4th best suburb of Santa Ana for 2018.
+Rancho Palos Verdes ranks as the 4th best suburb of Santa Ana for 2019.

-You won’t find many better places to raise your kids in the region than in Rolling Hills Estates and the schools are some of the best around.
+You won’t find many better places to raise your kids in the region than in Rancho Palos Verdes and the schools are some of the best around.

 Coming in as the fifth best is Newport Beach.

-According to online reports, San Marino is quickly becoming one of the more affluent suburbs in the Santa Ana area, meaning you need to get in soon.
+According to online reports, Rolling Hills Estates is quickly becoming one of the more affluent suburbs in the Santa Ana area, meaning you need to get in soon.

 The 7th best suburb on our list goes to Aliso Viejo.